 What environmentalism is trying to do today is the exact opposite of what has been proven to work historically to preserve wildlife.
 Historically, wildlife management hinged on a two point system.
 First, the free market was not controlled or tampered with by the government but was left alone to determine the value of the wildlife products in question.
 Secondly, and very importantly, the wildlife was scientifically managed at the location/range where the animal or plant existed.
 This wildlife management system has worked very well in every area where it has been implemented and it worked very well for the African elephant until it was abandoned, gradually, starting in the 1960's.
 Since then there has been more government control of the marketplace and less control of the actual wildlife management on the ground where the animal lives.
 Modern environmentalism is working on this new theory - that of controlling the marketplace and not managing the wildlife where it lives.
 This has never been tried before - do we want to risk the extinction of the African elephant by implimenting a system that has never been tried before and that is the opposite of what has proven to work?
 What has been implimented of this new system these past 60 years has shown itself not to work.
 Should we continue or go back to what works?

 Ron was deeply involved in the management of both Hwange and Gonarezhou National Parks in Zimbabwe.
 He is the author of many books on conservation in Africa (http://www.ronthomsonshuntingbooks.co.za).
 He is an expert who has lived and managed wildlife.
-Listen to his words about elephant populations in southern Africa, the animal rights groups, and the attitude of American government agencies toward the environmental and conservation problems that Africa is experiencing.
+Read his words about elephant populations in southern Africa, the animal rights groups, and the attitude of American government agencies toward the environmental and conservation problems that Africa is experiencing.

 Here is what Ron has to say: